Anthropology (ANTH)

 An exploration of indigenous societies and cultures of North America from an anthropological perspective.
 Using examples from diverse Native Nations from the time of European contact to the present, we will examine colonialism and resistance, indigenous cosmologies, memory culture and oral tradition, and the politics of representation.
 (Typically offered: Irregular)

-Study of the traditional lifeways and prehistoric backgrounds of Indians living in the Southern United States, including Arkansas.
+Study of the history and archeology of Native Americans living in the southeastern United States, including Arkansas.
 (Typically offered: Spring Odd Years)

 Examines basic principles governing the evolution of sexual behavior and anatomy in mammals, compares the features of human mating systems to those of primates, and explores models for the origin of fundamental features of the human social system.
 (Typically offered: Fall)

 Laboratory exercises illustrating concepts of human osteology.
-Corequisite: ANTH 3423.
-(Typically offered: Spring)
+Corequisite: ANTH 34233.
+(Typically offered: Fall)

 Study of the human skeleton, identification of bones, allometric growth, sexual dimorphism, osteological genetic inheritance and environmental stresses.
 Lectures and demonstration.
-Corequisite: ANTH 3421L.
-(Typically offered: Spring)
+Corequisite: ANTH 34201.
+(Typically offered: Fall)

 A study of hominid evolution from origin to the present, including trends in comparative primate evolution and functional development of human form as a result of cultural and biological interaction.
 (Typically offered: Fall)